fr51/WPFUpDownControl/readme.md

 - checking required properties are set and not null
 - checking you can subscribe to and unsubscribe from events
 - checking buttons change the current value according to the step
+- checking current value remains within defined minimum and/or maximum value(s)
+- checking minimum value is always less than maximum and current ones

 ## Changelog